eth-educators/eth-docker/MERGE-READY.md

 - If you want to try a different combo, first `./ethd terminate` so the chain data gets deleted, then just `./ethd config`, choose your clients, **wait 15 minutes**, `./ethd keyimport` and `./ethd up`.
 The 15 minute wait is there to avoid slashing.

+## What to do when TTD changes

+If the announced TTD of the chain you are running on changes, you have two options.
+- Run `./ethd update`, observe whether it brought in a new TTD.
+If it did, run `./ethd restart`
+- Run `nano .env` and manually change the `OVERRIDE_TTD`.
+Save, then `./ethd restart`

 Note: Not all consensus/execution client combinations have been tested.
 Please join us on ethstaker Discord to discuss the results of your experimentation!
 And above all, have fun!